Emergency dentist services

 Your first step in case of a dental emergency is to remain calm.
 These situations can be painful and scary, but staying calm will allow you to quickly get the treatment you need.
 Here’s what you should know:

-- If you are in great pain, try to find the source if possible before you call the dentist.
+- If you are in great pain, try to find the source, if possible, before you call the dentist.

 - Call your normal dentist if the incident occurs during their normal business hours to schedule an appointment right away.